DavidAppleyard.com

 (2) A person's style is his general behavior.

-(3) If someone has style then they are elegant and smart.
+(3) If you have style then you are charming, smart and elegant.

 storey + story A storey (AmE story) is a horizontal division in a building.